doctordns/PowerShellCookbook/readme.md

 Each recipe is planned to be included in this repository.
 Read the book for more details on pre-requisites for each chapter.

+The purpose of these scripts is two fold:
+First, these scripts are a companion for the book.
+Feel free to leverage the scripts - this repo makes it easier for you to avoid having to do a lot of retyping.
+Also, the scripts demonstrate techniques you can use and approaches to follow when you develop scripts.
+At the same time, there are some less than great practices which are employed to simplify the script.
+For example, storing things in the root folder of a server is probably not a great idea, but it's simpler than using a huge long path'
+If you use these scripts, please customise them for our own use.

 ## Index

 - Chapter 1  - What's New in PowerShell and Windows Server 2013